 Prior to using Yeti you will need to make sure you have a valid license and it is installed correctly, please refer to Licensing Introduction for more information.

-Once you have extracted Yeti to the location of your choosing there are a few quick steps that need to be followed to make sure Yeti can be used properly within Maya.
+Once you have extracted Yeti to a sensible location there are a few quick steps that need to be followed to make sure Yeti can be used properly within Maya.

 First you will need to edit the pgYetiMaya.mod file that can be found in the root directory of the Yeti distribution and replace path_to_yeti_root with the full path to the Yeti root directory ( which is most likely the directory the file is in ).